Haybu/haybu.github.io/_posts/2018-11-11-Spring-Security-OAuth2-Gen2.md

 an OAuth2 Resource Server as long as JWK Set URI or OIDC Issuer URI is specified.

-In this demo application, the flight service acts as a resource server and configured with the below properties:
+In this demo application, the flight service acts as a resource server and configured with the below properties.
+With this set up the client application can communicate securely with the backend flights service.

 ~~~ yaml
 spring: